system-zero/system-zero/README.md

 to ask my opinion.

-In any  case the most important to keep here, is that in our system, we want to unify usage and developing, as it is the reality.
+In any  case the most important to keep here, is that in our system, we want to unify usage and developing, as it is the actual reality.

 So what to do if we want to extend the `File.size` command to get an attribute, so it can print the size in Megabytes?
 We have two options.
 The obvious one, is